psr1919plus21/v-lazy-load/README.md

 **imgAlt** – [String] – Alternative text for image, will be shown if original image not be loaded.

 **imgPlaceholder** – [String] – tiny placeholder for original image.
-This field doesn't mark ass required actually, but you will see cute cat svg image that reminds you to add placeholder if not given.
-Also you will see console.warn message.
+This field doesn't mark as required actually, but you will see cute cat svg image that reminds you to add placeholder if not given.
+Also you will see `console.warn` message.
 Messages will be shown on lang based on html lang attribute. `en` and `ru` is available.

 example of forgotten placeholder prop:

 ![vue-lazy-load placehilder-cat](https://raw.githubusercontent.com/psr1919plus21/vue-lazy-load/production/img/cat-advicer.jpg)

 *optional:*

-**blurValue** – [Number] – set value for placeholder's blur.
-10 by default.
+**blurValue** – [Number] – set value for placeholder's blur. `10` by default.

 **minWidth** – [Number] – set min width for photo.